smiletrl/mq/README.md

 It makes use of postgres [transaction save point](https://www.postgresql.org/docs/current/sql-savepoint.html) to have two save points within message consuming process.
-Due to the nature of RDS transaction, this system is easier to be implemented with postgres tx. [pgx](https://github.com/jackc/pgx) is used to in this system.
+Due to the nature of RDS transaction, this system is easier to be implemented with postgres tx. [pgx](https://github.com/jackc/pgx) is used inside this repository.

 It's up to project to use appropriate postgres library.